 To make a straight-through Ethernet cable you can use either T568A or T568B.
 As long as you use the same standard in both ends of your cable.
 If you are extending an existing network, you should always check which wire standard is used for straight-through cables and continue that.
 Also, you should be consistent in your choice, and so using the same standard for all your cables.

 The second type of cable you can make is the crossover Ethernet cable.
 Ethernet crossover cables are made for one special reason.
 Namely to swap the wires used for sending and receiving data.

-For example in a RJ45 connector on a computer each pin # has a defined function.
+For example in an RJ45 connector on a computer, each pin # has a defined function.
 Two of the pins are for sending data, and two of the pins are for receiving data.
 When you want to connect two computers you are going to need an Ethernet crossover cable.
-Swapping the two wires for sending and receiving data in one end of the cable, will make the right connections.
-You will make a connection between the pins used for send in the one computer and the pins used for receiving in the other computer.
+Swapping the two wires for sending and receiving data at one end of the cable, will make the right connections.
+You will make a connection between the pins used for sending in the one computer and the pins used for receiving in the other computer.

 Ethernet crossover cables are used when connecting similar devices.

-Similar devices has the send and receive at the same pin numbers.
+Similar devices have the send and receive at the same pin numbers.

 The wiring diagram above shows how an Ethernet crossover cable looks like.
 The crossover cable are connected with the A and B standard in each end.